jterry73/Twitch_LED_Matrix/README.md

-# Twitch TV LED Matrix Display
+# Twitch LED Matrix Display

 This project turns a Raspberry Pi-powered RGB LED matrix into a dynamic, interactive display for your Twitch channel.
 It features a real-time subscriber counter and triggers custom animations for events like new subscribers, gift subscriptions, and follows.
 The entire application is containerized with Docker for easy setup and reliable operation.